ph-ph/chalk/README.md

 Available settings:

-* `about_enabled` - set to true if you wish to show an icon in the navigation that redirects to the about page
+* `about_enabled` - set to true if you wish to show an icon in the navigation that redirects to the about page.
-* `discus_identifier` - set to your Disqus identifier (NOTE: I may remove this in the future in favor of standard Hugo Disqus configuration)
+* `discus_identifier` - set to your Disqus identifier (NOTE: I may remove this in the future in favor of standard Hugo Disqus configuration).
-* `ga_analytics` - set to your Google Analytics Tracking Id (NOTE: I may remove this in the future in favor of standard Hugo Google Analytics configuration)
+* `ga_analytics` - set to your Google Analytics Tracking Id (NOTE: I may remove this in the future in favor of standard Hugo Google Analytics configuration).
-* `local_fonts` - set to true if you want to use fonts provided in this repository
+* `local_fonts` - set to true if you want to use fonts provided in this repository.
-* `rss_enabled` - set to true if you want a link to RSS feed displayed in the nav header
+* `rss_enabled` - set to true if you want a link to RSS feed displayed in the nav header.
-* `scrollappear_enabled` - set to true if you want page elements slowly fade in as you scroll the page
+* `scrollappear_enabled` - set to true if you want page elements slowly fade in as you scroll the page.
-* `blog_theme` - can be either 'light' or 'dark'
+* `blog_theme` - can be either 'light' or 'dark'.
 * `theme_toggle` - set to true if you want a dark/light switch in the nav header.
 If set to true, default scheme is always light.

 You can add your social accounts in `params.social` section of your config.toml: